theRealestAEP/cookingbud/README.md

 **Note:** These variables are NOT prefixed with `VITE_` - they stay on the server and are never exposed to the frontend.

-## Security

-This app implements secure API key handling with serverless functions.
-See [SECURITY.md](SECURITY.md) for details.

 **Key Features:**
 - ✅ API keys never exposed to frontend